Breanna Stewart on balancing motherhood and on-court success with Storm: 'This is exactly where I want to be' - NewsBreak

 Breanna Stewart on balancing motherhood and on-court success with Storm: 'This is exactly where I want to be'

-SEATTLE — Breanna Stewart has certainly felt love and happiness before, but for the first time in her life she's at peace.
-That's the word the 26-year-old newlywed and brand-new mom used to describe her feelings while obtaining an elusive balance between her professional basketball pursuits and a growing family that now includes wife Marta Xargay Casademont and their two-week old baby daughter, Ruby Mae.www.startribune.com
+SEATTLE — Breanna Stewart certainly has felt love and happiness before, but for the first time in her life she’s at peace.
+That’s the word the 26-year-old newlywed and brand-new mom used to describe her feelings while obtaining an elusive balance between her professional basketball pursuits and a growing family that now includes wife Marta Xargay Casademont and their 2-week-old baby daughter, Ruby Mae.www.yakimaherald.com

 Comments / 0